lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 In some LPWAN technologies, as part of energy-saving techniques, downlink transmission is only possible immediately after an uplink transmission.
 In order to avoid potentially high delay in the downlink transmission of a fragmented datagram, the fragment receiver MAY perform an uplink transmission as soon as possible after reception of a fragment that is not the last one.
 Such uplink transmission may be triggered by the L2 (e.g. an L2 ACK sent in response to a fragment encapsulated in a L2 frame that requires an L2 ACK) or it may be triggered from an upper layer.

-For downlink transmission of a fragmented packet in ACK-always mode, the fragment receiver MAY support timer-based ACK retransmission.
+For downlink transmission of a fragmented packet in ACK-Always mode, the fragment receiver MAY support timer-based ACK retransmission.
 In this mechanism, the fragment receiver initializes and starts a timer (the Inactivity Timer is used) after the transmission of an